andrew-pa/rsrssr/README.md

 - **Static Files**: Located in the `static` directory, including styles and JavaScript modules.
 - **Templates**: HTML templates are located in the `templates` directory.
-- **Systemd Services**: Configuration files for running the update script as a systemd service are located in the `systemd` directory.
+- **Systemd Services**: Example configuration files for running the webapp as a systemd service are located in the `systemd` directory.